lawielas/accessibility-toolkit/README.md

 Allows users to adjust the text size for better readability.
 Options: Small, Medium, Large, Extra-Large.

-### Color Adjustments
-Enables users to switch to high-contrast or colorblind-friendly modes.
-Supports predefined themes and customizable palettes.

 ### Link Highlighter
 Automatically underlines all links to improve visibility.

-### Dark/Light Mode
-Provides a toggle for dark and light themes.

 ## Installation